sreevarshan-xenoz/portfolio/README.md

 - **The Holographic Timeline Portfolio:** A 4D timeline where projects appear as layered holograms that shift with scroll speed.
 - **The Decentralized Reputation Portfolio:** Your skills are verified by a blockchain-based reputation system powered by peer reviews.
 - **The Anti-Static Portfolio:** No two page loads are the same — even the text is generated live.
-- **The Quantum Entanglement Portfolio:** Projects are linked in pairs — viewing one alters the presentation of its twin.
 - **The Ephemeral Portfolio:** Projects self-destruct after a set number of views, like a digital Snapchat.
 - **The Zero-Knowledge Portfolio:** Prove you're skilled without revealing anything.